 It’s never easy to admit your parents have gotten older.
 The dance of time affects us all, though.
 If your parents have reached an age where they can no longer do as much for themselves, you must learn to cope with this new reality.
-What should you expect with aging parents?

 - Crisis Management

 - End of life

 Whether your parents are in stage two or even stage four, you have a lot of tough decisions to make.
 Will you care for them at home?
 What will it be like if you do?
 What if your parents refuse?
 We’ll talk about all that and more in this article.

 Stages Of The Aging Process – Physical Changes During The Aging Process

 Let’s begin by elaborating more on the five stages of the aging process we outlined in the intro.
 Each has distinct trademarks and some their own set of issues that can crop up.

 For your entire life up to this point, your parents have been in the self-sufficiency stage.
 This means they’ve been in the mental and physical frame to care for themselves.

 They have been able to dress themselves, feed themselves, and get around the house and the outside world without any assistance.
 There has been no need to think of matters such as having them live with you or in a facility, because they’re doing just fine.

 Gradually, things begin to change.
 Your aging parents will enter the interdependence stage next.